Alumniminium/whisper-api/README.md

 dotnet run
 ```
-*models are stored in /models/, so you can mount a volume there*
+*models are stored in /models/, so you can mount a volume there.
+Please see [AI.cs](/AI.cs) for path and filenames*

 *you can also set the environment variable `THREAD_COUNT` to change the number of threads used by the server.
 The default is half your CPU Cores, the threads are pinned to the first `n` cores without regard for hyperthreading or efficiency cores, see: `proc.ProcessorAffinity = (1 << THREAD_COUNT) - 1;` in `Program.cs`*